daly/MahLetters/README.txt

-A program to play mahjong using Guitar fretboard tiles.
+A program to play  using Letters and Numbers